NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 # Training the models
 In `bionemo.example_model.lightning.lightning_basic` a checkpoint_callback variable is defined.
 This enables .nemo file-like checkpointing.

-We also specify a training strategy (strategy) of type `nemo.lightning.MegatronStrategy`.
+We also specify a training strategy of type `nemo.lightning.MegatronStrategy`.
 This strategy implements model parallelism using NVIDIA's Megatron-LM framework.
 It supports various forms of parallelism including tensor model parallelism, pipeline model parallelism, sequence parallelism, and expert parallelism for efficient training of large language models.

 We specify a trainer of type `nemo.lightning.Trainer`, which is an extension of the pytorch lightning trainer.
 This is where the devices, validation intervals, maximal steps, maximal number of epochs, and how frequently to log are specified.